structs-nl/zoekintranscripties/README.md

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/9a375447-ef00-4b92-a936-7e6af493a82b">

-**Screen 3 (transcription viewer):** A hierarchical facet that allows browsing and filtering on the descriptive hierarchies of the works.
+**Screen 3 (search page):** A hierarchical facet that allows browsing and filtering on the descriptive hierarchies of the works.
 This was done with a decomposition of the hierarchies in path / value pairs and regular expression filters on the standard term aggregate.

 <img width="750" alt="Scherm­afbeelding 2024-11-20 om 12 25 50" src="https://github.com/user-attachments/assets/c7b9c7eb-5a2e-439f-8db7-fa4dbd0f8244">